pannous/concentration-camps/README.md

-# Close North Korean concentration camps
+# North Korean concentration camps

 According to reports from Amnesty International and the U.S. Committee for Human Rights in North Korea, by 2017 an estimated 200,000 prisoners are incarcerated in camps and subjected to forced labor, physical abuse, execution and human experimentation.
 [North Korean Prisons Are Worse Than Nazi Concentration Camps, Says Holocaust Survivor](https://www.huffingtonpost.com/entry/north-korean-prisons-nazi-camps_us_5a2fad6ce4b0461754330e3d)